gdmarmerola/gdmarmerola.github.io/_posts/2021-02-07-features-shortcomings-causalnex.md

 We divide Inference in three substeps:

-* Dataprep: we need to discretize our data so the Bayesian Network can perform computations.
+* **Dataprep:** we need to discretize our data so the Bayesian Network can perform computations.
 How we perform discretization makes a lot of difference, as we'll see further

-* Fit and evaluation: we fit the network to data (which amounts to computing tables of probabilities) and evaluate it on a test set
+* **Fit and evaluation:** we fit the network to data (which amounts to computing tables of probabilities) and evaluate it on a test set

-* Counterfactuals: we use the network to perform queries and predictions and use them to compute counterfactuals
+* **Counterfactuals:** we use the network to perform do-calculus and use it to compute counterfactuals

 We will walk through a single run with the true causal structure.
 Then, we'll devise a procedure to test other structures and hyperparameters.
 Finally, we'll analyze results.

 ### Dataprep

 Bayesian Networks in general require that we discretize variables prior to fitting them to data.
 This can either be a shortcomig or a feature: it may make results more interpretable by business stakeholders.
-However, it introduces an arbritrary choice that has a high impact on results that may hard to rationalize.
-Personally, I think the scale is tipped to this being a **shortcoming**, as I think the interpretability gains do not outweigh the introduction of a arbitrary choice.
+However, it introduces an arbritrary choice that may be hard to reason about and has a high impact on results.
+Personally, I think the scale is tipped to this being a **shortcoming**, as I think the interpretability gains do not compensate the introduction of an arbitrary choice.

 For simplicity, we perforrm quantile-based discretization, where all the features are discretized to `n_bins` bins.
 We also perform transform binary variables into strings, log1p-transform the target variable, and split data into `train` and `test` sets.